 When you think at an abstract, high-order level, you get frustrated because it will not happen overnight, and it is difficult to get it.
 So you will give up soon.

 When you think of your goal as something to do or pursuing something specific without having a bigger dream, you will deny your emotional distress and use distractions to prevent yourself from thinking about the negative feelings you experience.
 You may end up filling your life with many concrete and specific goals to avoid the distress that may result from thinking big, general and abstract.
 You may complete many unimportant tasks and check off many items on your list to feel good about your day; however, you still do not feel productive or a sense of progress.
 For example, in a day of work, you might complete tasks such as cleaning your cubicle, sending out 20 emails, and writing two reports for your supervisor before the end of the day, which could make you feel productive during that day; nonetheless, if you don’t know exactly how these tasks lead towards an ultimate goal, then they will not bring a long-term sense of achievement or purpose.

 In order to have an effective work performance and success in achieving your personal and professional goals, you definitely need to dream big and have meaningful and challenging goals in mind.
 However, you also need to make sure there is a clear and concrete Implementation Plan in place for achieving them.
 In other words, dream big, but make sure there is a strategy and a specific plan to make it come true.

 We have been using this method at Jalapeno in organizations at the individual level to enhance engagement and performance, and the results have been outstanding.

-In today’s world with many advanced technologies that hack our brains and influence our decisions and attention, it is very important to have full control of what we pay attention to, avoiding a life that is being chosen for you.
+In today’s world, with many advanced technologies that hack our brains and influence our decisions and attention, it is very important to have full control of what we pay attention to, avoiding a life that is being chosen for us.

 Let your Technology serve YOU!: